Itiode/school-taste-api/README.md

   )
 - Check that a post contains either an image or text (one must be there)
 - Remove unused info, like payment details and rubyBalance from a user.
+- Review url endpoints that they follow the REST standard

 ## After MVP